gene-ressler/bridge-designer/src/app/features/fly-thru/rendering/README.md

 ### Interpolators and their data sources

-Interpolation is implemented with two interfiaces.
+Interpolation is implemented with two interfaces.
 A data source interface provides raw data e.g. displaced joint locations and member forces.
 Implementations broadly follow an adapter pattern:

-- An analysis adapter exposes a bridge analysis in the expected form.
+- An adapter pattern exposes a bridge analysis as a data source.
-- A "bi-source" interpolates between two other data sources and via its own parameter.
+- A "bi-source" interpolates between two other data sources _visa vis_ its own parameter.
-- A "zero force" source always returns zero displacements and
+- A "zero force" source always returns zero forces and displacements.

 An interpolator accepts a data source and produces interpolated data similar to what the source provides, but includes other derivative attributes e.g. about failure of the structure at the current interpolation point.

-There are two kinds of interpolator: one that interpolates a single source and another that's specialized for the bridge collapse animation.
+There are two kinds of interpolator: one that interpolates a single source and another specifically for the bridge collapse animation.

 Withall, there are three interpolators managed by the simulation state machine.
 Only one is effective at any time.